great-expectations/great_expectations/docs/tutorials/create_expectations.rst

 0. Open Jupyter Notebook
 ------------------------

-This tutorial assumes that you ran ``great_expectations init`` and went through the steps covered in the previous tutorial: :ref:`tutorial_init`.
+This tutorial assumes that:

+* you ran ``great_expectations init`` and went through the steps covered in the previous tutorial: :ref:`tutorial_init`.
+* your current directory is the root of the project where you ran ``great_expectations init``

+You can either follow the tutorial with the dataset that it uses or you can execute the same steps on your project with your own data.

+If you get stuck, find a bug or want to ask a question, go to `our Slack <https://greatexpectations.io/slack>`_ - this is the best way to get help from the contributors and other users.

 The dataset is a folder with CSV files containing National Provider Identifier (NPI) data that are processed with pandas.

 Jupyter notebooks is the interface for creating expectations.